FE 'tkGooie' Utilities

 The 'script-selector' GUI image above shows the main 'category' directories of my 'feNautilusScripts' --- which are available as a (free) package at www.freedomenv.com.
 However, the files-listbox is essentially empty, because my Nautilus scripts are in sub-directories of $HOME/.gnome2/nautilus-scripts.

 Here is an image captured after I clicked on the 'IMAGEtools' subdirectory of the 'feNautilusScripts' directory structure.

-I use four-part script names that are described in a description of the 'feNautilusScripts' system at the www.freedomenv.com site.
+I use four-part script names that are described in a description of the 'feNautilusScripts' system on this FE (Freedom Environment) site.